StackStorm/serverless-plugin-stackstorm/README.md

 echo '{"user": "StackStorm", "repo": "st2", "issue_id": "3785"}' | sls invoke local --function get_issue
 ```

+## Exchange

+The available packs can be discovered in StackStorm Exchange (https://exchange.stackstorm.com/).
+At the moment, the collection consist of 4000+ actions spread across 130 packs.

+## Contributing to Exchange

+The StackStorm packs this plugin allows you to run on serverless infrastructure are all part of [StackStorm Exchange](https://github.com/StackStorm-Exchange).
+We encourage community members to contribute to this packs to enrich the entire ecosystem.
+The most simple way to help us is to try different packs, mark the one that works with `serverless` keyword and report ones that don't work for some reason.
+For now, the plugin only supports st2's python runner, but they represent more than 90% of exchange actions.

 ## Authors

 * **Kirill Enykeev** - [enykeev](https://github.com/enykeev)